It is so tempting. Your colleagues are hovered around the Keurig sharing the latest news about the new girl in accounting:

 And you just want to hop in and join them.
 This is good stuff!
 In fact, you overheard her having a fight with someone on her cell phone, so you can contribute something new, maybe even juicy.
 You can be the center of attention for a few moments.
 You are in the know.
 You will seem so important!

 Whenever you feel this way – STOP!
-There is absolutely no upside to engaging in office gossip, except possibly to endear yourself to other office gossips, and believe me, that is not the crowd you want to run with.
-There are a multitude of reasons not to join this particular conversation.
+There is absolutely no upside to engaging in office gossip, except possibly to endear yourself to other office gossips and believe me, that is not the crowd you want to run with.
+There is a multitude of reasons not to join this particular conversation.
 Here are the top five.

 1. It’s None of Your Business